carpentries/workshop-template/README.md

     and looking at `_site/index.html`.

-8. When it all looks good (or if you didn't install the dependencies for checking and previewing locally), commit your changes and push to the `gh-pages` branch of your repository.
+8. When it all looks good (or if you didn't install the dependencies for checking and previewing locally),commit your changes and push to the `gh-pages` branch of your repository.

 9. Manually add the other instructors as collaborators to your Github repository.